jenkinsci/electricflow-plugin/README.md

 ## Deploy Application using CloudBees CD

-This integration allows you to deploy an application using CloudBees Flow.
+This integration allows you to deploy an application using CloudBees CD.

 This post build action takes the following parameters: